kumahq/kuma-website/docs/docs/1.2.0/policies/traffic-permissions.md

 # Traffic Permissions

 This policy provides access control rules to define the traffic that is allowed within the [Mesh](../mesh).
-To allow traffic from the mesh to an external service, you configure a [TrafficRoute policy](../traffic-route).

 Traffic permissions requires [Mutual TLS](../mutual-tls) enabled on the [`Mesh`](../mesh).
+Mutual TLS is required for Kume to validate the service identity with data plane proxy certificates.
 If Mutual TLS is disabled, Kuma allows all service traffic.
-Mutual TLS is required for Kume to validate the service identity with data plane proxy certificates.

-Kuma creates a default `TrafficPermission` policy that allows all communication between all services in a new `Mesh`.
+The default `TrafficPermission` policy that Kuma creates when you install allows all communication between all services in the new `Mesh`.
+Make sure to configure your policies to allow appropriate access to each of the services in your mesh.

+As of version 1.2.0, traffic permissions support the `ExternalService` resource.
+This lets you configure access control for traffic to services outside the mesh.

 ## Usage